-The LA-120s deliver professional results for a moderately affordable price.
-While they may be more suited towards smaller studio setups, we can easily see them being used in higher-grade studios for their neutral performance and versatility.
+The LA-120 microphones deliver professional results for a moderately affordable price.
+While they may be more suited towards smaller studio setups, I can easily see them being used in higher-grade studios for their neutral performance and versatility.

 Polar pattern and frequency response

-The LA-120s have a reported frequency response of 20 Hz – 20 kHz, a dynamic range of 120 dB, as well as an output impedance of 130 ohms.
+The LA-120 has a reported frequency response of 20 Hz – 20 kHz, a dynamic range of 120 dB, as well as an output impedance of 200 ohms.

 Switching in the omni capsules delivers a brighter, and bolder sound.
-For most purposes, we would probably opt for the cardioid capsules, although for darker, roomier sounds may do well with the omnis.
+For most purposes, I would probably opt for the cardioid capsules, although for darker, roomier sounds may do well with the omnis.

-The LA-120s are a perfect candidate for overhead mics, especially when engaging one of the lo-pass filters.
-Without the lo-pass engaged, you may find the sound to be a bit too brash and modern for your liking.
+The LA-120 is a perfect candidate for overhead mics, especially when engaging one of the low-pass filters.
+Without the low-pass engaged, you may find the sound to be a bit too brash and modern for your liking.

 Switch to the 15 kHz setting, and you’ll have something darker, without sacrificing too much air on the top end.